 How to Sell Private Company Stock and Employee Stock Options

-You did it — you hit your bonus targets and earned your stock bonus at your startup.
+You did it — you completed your vesting period and earned your stock options.

 Now what?

-Earning stock or stock options at the company you work for is a great perk, but it can take years before you can turn your equity into cash.
-And that's assuming your company is one of the few that go on to get acquired or have an IPO.
+Earning stock or stock options at the company you work for is a great perk, but it's often years before you're able to turn that equity into actual cash.
+And that's assuming your company gets acquired or has an IPO.

 In reality, those stock options are more like lottery tickets than they are like cash.
-Sometimes these stock options, which could have been worth up to 6 or 7 figures, become worthless in a few short months.
+Sometimes these stock options — which at one point could have been worth up to 6 or 7 figures — become worthless in a matter of months.

-Fortunately for you, the days are gone when employees need to wait for their company to go public or get acquired before they can sell their private stocks.
+Fortunately for you, gone are the days when employees need to wait for their company to go public or get acquired before they can sell their private stocks.

 Here's everything you need to know about how to sell your private company stock and stock options.